[REVEALED] Korean Foods That Start With W

 Woogeoji is a traditional Korean dish that showcases the culinary ingenuity of using leftover rice.
 This humble yet flavorful creation involves fermenting overcooked or leftover rice, turning it into a tangy and slightly sour dish.
 The fermentation process is facilitated by adding water and allowing the mixture to sit for a period of time, allowing the development of its unique taste profile.
 Woogeoji is often enjoyed as a side dish, and its simplicity is a testament to the resourcefulness deeply ingrained in Korean culinary traditions.

-See also Cheeses That Start With C
+See also [REVEALED] Japanese Foods That Start With P

 5. Weondu (원두)